 In addition to keeping your branding fresh, CMS empowers companies to react in real-time to changing circumstances.
 For example, in the context of Covid-19 and hiring freezes, some companies communicated on their career site that candidates could still join their talent marketplace even if recruiting was on hold in case they could be a nice fit in the future.
 As well as improving candidate experience by better managing their expectations through increased transparency, organizations are setting themselves up for success with this strategy by enriching their talent pipelines.

 Extending Candidate Experience Beyond the Career Site – Accenture’s win

-When candidates first arrive at Accenture’s Talent Portal, the user friendly UI that immediately addresses different pipeline audiences makes it as simple as possible for interested candidates to join their talent community .
+When candidates first arrive at Accenture’s Talent Portal, the user-friendly UI immediately addresses different pipeline audiences making it as simple as possible for interested candidates to join their talent community.

 But it doesn’t stop at application.
 Companies can provide a five-star candidate experience and customize the look and feel of their career sites, but what happens once a candidate moves further along in the process?
 For many, they are left in a black hole for the time it takes to transition from candidate to employee.
 This is a huge risk for organizations: during this period, candidates are deciding whether the new company is a good fit for them, and almost 30 percent of new employees end up leaving within the first three months.